sunfounder/picar-x/docs/source/ezblock_ultrasonic.rst

 .. image:: img/block/sp210512_115045.png

 The data printed by the Print function will appear in the Debug Monitor on the left.
-In other interfaces, you can also click on the Debug Monitor in the upper right corner.
+In other interfaces, you can also click on the Debug Monitor in the upper right corner.

 **EXAMPLE**